JonLim/go-algorithm-club/README.md

 - [Linear Search](Linear-Search/).
 Find an element in an array.
 - [Binary Search](Binary-Search/).
 Quickly find elements in a sorted array.
+- [Count Occurrences](Count-Occurrences/).
+Count how often a value appears in an array.

 ## Credits